S26 (Berlin)

-S26 is a line on the Berlin S-Bahn.
-It runs from Teltow in the district (Kreis) of Potsdam-Mittelmark via Südkreuz, through the Berlin Nord-Süd Tunnel with a stop at Friedrichstraße, and ends in Waidmannslust in the borough of Reinickendorf.
+The S26 is a service of the Berlin S-Bahn.
+It runs from Teltow in the district (Kreis) of Potsdam-Mittelmark via Südkreuz, through the Berlin Nord-Süd Tunnel with a stop at Friedrichstraße, and ends in Blankenburg in the borough of Pankow.
 On weekends the S26 runs from Teltow to Potsdamer Platz.
+The current service began operation in December 2017.

 Trains on this line run every 20 minutes.
 This interval is in sections shortened to a 10-minute interval by the S25.
 There is no night service on this line.

 History

-One line, three routes

-This line number is used by the Berlin S-Bahn for temporary routings required during major construction works.
-As a consequence, the line has existed with three different routes since its inception in May 1995.
-This line ran between Lichterfelde Ost and Waidmannslust from May until October 1995.
-The line then ran between Lichterfelde Süd and Birkenwerder from September 2001 until June 2003.
-The most recent version of the line ran between Teltow Stadt and Potsdamer Platz (latterly Nordbahnhof) from February 2005 until May 2006.

-S26 in 1995

-The S26 line ran between Lichterfelde Ost and Waidmannslust from the 28 May 1995.
-The line only lasted five months with the service revision of 15 October 1995 rendering the service obsolete – the S25 served most of the line and the S2 was extended from Nordbahnhof to Waidmannslust.
-The station listing below provides an overview of what the line looked like.
-The possible travel connections are correct for the period of operation and do not reflect the current travel connections for these stations.